suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 -  There is less likelihood of any signal loss due to an impedance mismatch.

 Effects loop does have its negatives as well.
-- Need to run extra cables in order to use it
+- Need to run extra cables to use it
-- Extra cable length for the loop can actually change your signal.
+- Extra cable length for the loop can change your signal.

 **What effects should you put in the loop?**

 - Modulation

-- Time based effects.
+- Time-based effects.

   Pedals like **chorus, tremolo, delay and reverb** sound better in the effects loop.

-  Boosts, Dirt effects: Distortion, overdrive and compressors work best in front of the amp.
+  Boosts, Dirt effects: Distortion, overdrive, and compressors work best in front of the amp.

 ***Pedal Flow in front of the amp:***

-Running all the chain to the front of the amp without going to the effect loop.
+Running all the chains to the front of the amp without going to the effect loop.

 ```flow
 st=>start: Guitar